electricbookworks/electric-book/samples/text/01-01-plain-text.md

 "And Irene Adler?"

 "Threatens to send them the photograph.
 And she will do it.
 I know that she will do it.
 You do not know her, but she has a soul of steel.
 She has the face of the most beautiful of women, and the mind of the most resolute of men.
-Rather than I should marry another woman, there are no lengths to which she would not go--none."
+Rather than I should marry another woman, there are no lengths to which she would not go---none."

 "You are sure that she has not sent it yet?"